gstrobl17/MockerDemonstrationApp/README.md

 | `TimerFactory`  | `Timer` | `FoundationTimerFactory` |
 | `Timing`  | `Timer` |  |

+Mocks for all of the protocols are included in the unit test code.

 ### \#2

 The interactor and presenter implementations are pretty bland for the Main module.
 However, 100% unit test code coverage is achieved on these objects providing a high level of confidence in the correctness of their implementations.
 Pay attention to the objects injected into the interactor and presenter.